DSACMS/datajson-index-generator/README.md

-# codejson-index-generator
+# datajson-index-generator

-Script to create an indexed code.json for agencies.
+Script to create an indexed data.json for agencies.

 ## About the Project

-The GitHub Code.json Index Generator is a Python-based tool that helps federal agencies compile and maintain their code.json files for code.gov compliance.
-It automatically scans specified GitHub organizations, finds repositories containing code.json files, and combines them into a single indexed file.
+The data.json Index Generator is a Python-based tool that helps complie all data.json files that are found within user-sepcified Github organizations

 ### Project Vision

-To streamline the process of code.gov compliance for federal agencies by automating the collection and aggregation of code.json files across multiple GitHub organizations.
+To streamline the process of shoring up data.json files that live within the federal software ecosystem.

 ### Project Mission

-To provide agencies with a reliable, efficient tool for maintaining their code.gov inventory while reducing manual effort and potential for errors in the process.
+To provide agencies with a reliable, efficient tool for creating a data.gov inventory while reducing manual effort and potential for errors in the process.

 ## Core Team